Archive for month: October, 2016

 New Siding Made from Pallets

-Side your interior walls with the wood from your pallets, then stain or paint to your liking; this can give a warm feel to the inside of your shed.
+Side your interior walls with the wood from your pallets, then stain or paint to your liking; this can give a warm, rustic, and charming feel to the inside of your shed.
+It’s an inexpensive way to add personality and insulation.

 Outdoor structures are so diverse!
 On our blog, in the past, we’ve featured a few creative uses for outdoor structures, including home offices, potting rooms, and chicken coops.
 This month, we introduce another idea: the home gym.
 It’s a like a permanent gym membership!